 Learn more about Dr Josh P Davis and his current staff and students here.

-I am a first-year Psychology undergraduate student at the University of Greenwich.
+I am a BSc Psychology graduate from the University of Greenwich.
 I am an aspiring psychology academic eager to learn about the fascinating and complex world of research.
 Being part of this team is a perfect match for these goals as I am involved in carrying out research.
 The role has further imbued my passions with a range of skills as the team provides me with support and priceless insights.
 Other interests of mine include photography, reading among others.

 I am a hypercompetent, ambitious problem-solver and an aspiring Psychology academic.
 These qualities and goals are perfectly aligned with my position in this team: Apart from regularly carrying out research and testing, I am responsible for IT and technical coordination, data management and I am also the webmaster.
 Other responsibilities and interests of mine include independent research, reading and solving puzzles.
 If you want to know more about me, see my LinkedIn or find me on Facebook.

-My research investigates the relationship between voice and face recognition with the aim of identifying super-voice-recognisers, individuals who theoretically possess superior voice memory and voice matching abilities, parallel to the super-face-recognisers in the face recognition literature.
-I am also interested in examining other individual differences in these groups of people, including the developmental trajectory of these abilities, among other things.
-I have presented my research at both UK and international conferences.
-If you'd like to get in touch you can either email me or tweet at me @Ryan_e_Jenkins
+My research investigates the relationship between face and voice recognition with the aim of identifying individuals who may possess superior voice processing abilities, parallel to the super-face-recognisers in the face recognition literature.
+My research also looks at other individual differences in these groups of people.
+I have presented my research at both UK and international conferences and published my first first-author paper.
+I am also a Research Assistant for Professor Josh Davis, assisting with research collaborations and client liaison.
+If you would like to get in touch, you can either e-mail me or contact me via Twitter: @Ryan_e_Jenkins

 I completed my MSc in Psychology with Merit from the University of Greenwich in 2016.
 As a result of my MSc research, I am currently working on drafting my first paper on residual stigma for publication and this has also helped me secure a post-graduate position as a self-funded PhD student at Greenwich.
 Presently I am investigating, whether and how residual stigma impacts on former and current sex workers generally and more specifically in jury trials.
 I am also keenly following and supporting the research of my first Supervisor, Dr Josh Davis, who is highly published in the field of super-recognisers.